-

 Overview:

-This immigration status is available only for certain Canadian and Mexican citizens.
+This immigration status is available Canadian and Mexican citizens who will be working in a very narrow and specific set of jobs.
 Please see this list for qualifying occupations.
 TN status is initially valid for up to three years and can be renewed indefinitely in one-year increments.
 PLEASE NOTE: physicians with patient care/clinical contact responsibilities are not eligible for TN status.
 Only physicians whose primary effort will be devoted to teaching and/or research can enter in TN status.
 Please contact IFSIS for an assessment.

 Canadian citizens can present their UAB offer letter and a cover letter from IFSIS at any US port of entry and enter the US same-day without UAB having to file a formal petition with USCIS beforehand.
 They do not need a USCIS approval notice, an appointment at a US consulate or embassy in Canada, or an actual visa sticker in their passport.